Harnessing the power of communities can achieve great things, both in academia and the petri dish.

 That’s when Alex and co-founder Dr. Abhijeet Borole widened the scope of their research: If microbial communities can adapt to take on biorefinery waste, what other more pressing possible applications might exist?

 Enter the staggering global problem of food waste.
 An estimated 40% of the world’s food goes to waste, in the U.S. this equates to more than 60 million tons every year.
-This waste has an estimated financial burden of $218, with the vast majority going into trash cans and landfills each year.
+This waste has an estimated financial burden of $218 billion, with the vast majority going into trash cans and landfills each year.
 That’s not only wasteful, it’s actively harmful: Food waste in landfills is one of the leading sources of methane emissions, and 25 times more potent than CO2.
 As a result, food waste became the microbial feedstock of choice for the new technologies.

 Alex compliments UTRF for their guidance throughout the startup’s inception and during the patenting process for his technologies: “UTRF was a critical partner to our creation of a new business and a central driver as we move forward in the commercialization process.”

 “Alex’s idea was part of the inaugural NSF I-Corps South Regional program in October of 2017, where he got his feet wet in understanding customer needs,” remarks UTRF Vice President Maha Krishnamurthy.
 “Since that time, assisting Alex in the launch of Electro-Active Technologies has been a great experience in collaborative technology transfer and continued customer discovery.
-We look forward to the seeing the outcome of Alex’s technologies, leveraging the many resources of UT and ORNL– with the potential to contribute to sustainability in industries and communities alike.”
+We look forward to seeing the outcome of Alex’s technologies, leveraging the many resources of UT and ORNL, with the potential to contribute to sustainability in industries and communities alike.”

 Electro-Active Technologies is registered as a public-benefit corporation, and is already gaining significant ground.
 Earlier this year, the startup was accepted into accelerators in New York and California, and is now a member of ORNL’s Innovation Crossroads program.
 Additionally, the company recently secured more than $1 million in new investments for further research and expansion and will be closing their seed round around the beginning of the new year.